On classification of simple non-unital amenable C*-algebras, II: Introduction

 { {\bf Acknowledgement}: This research began when both authors stayed in the Research Center for Operator Algebras in East China Normal University in the summer of 2016 and December 2016.
 Both authors acknowledge the support by the Center which is in part supported by NNSF of China (11531003) and Shanghai Science and Technology Commission (13dz2260400) and Shanghai Key Laboratory of PMMP.
-The second named author was also supported by a NSF grant (DMS 1361431). }
+The second named author was also supported by NSF grants (DMS 1361431 and DMS 1665183). }